sriramank1988/sriramank1988.github.io/README.md

 1. Better response functionality is still in progress but doesnot break the functionality of the game because of using a fallback by calling the random pick functionality.

-4. Lessons :
+5. Lessons :

 1. Unable to think of abstraction immediately. developed functions only after seeing the set of codes were repeated again.
-2. keeping fallback condition is a idea to ensure the program doen't break.
+2. keeping fallback condition is a good idea to ensure the program doen't break.